Irek-h/JWT_CaDS/README.md

 	secret)
 ```

-JSON Web Token can be signed using a key known to both parties (secret) and the HMAC algorithm or with the use of a private / public key pair (RSA or ECDSA algorithms).
+JSON Web Token can be signed using a key known to both parties (secret) and the HMAC algorithm or with the use of a private/public key pair (RSA or ECDSA algorithms).

 ### The whole token

-The final token consists of header JSON and payload JSON, both encoded with Base64Url, and signature which is created from encoding header and payload in choosen signing algorithm.
+The final token consists of header JSON and payload JSON, both encoded with Base64Url, and signature which is created from encoding header and payload in chosen signing algorithm.

 Example JWT created in [jwt.io Debugger](https://jwt.io/#debugger-io):